Tombul Mosque

 The Tombul Mosque (also spelled as the Tumbul Mosque), officially the Sherif Halil Pasha Mosque (Томбул джамия; Tombul Camii), is a mosque located in Shumen, in the Shumen Province of Bulgaria.
 It is the largest mosque in Bulgaria and one of the largest in the Balkans.

-With the complex of buildings around it, the mosque is the largest in the country in area and architectural significance and second only to the Balkan Peninsula after the Sultan Selim Mosque, located in the city of Edirne, Turkey.
+With the complex of buildings around it, the mosque is the largest in the country in area and architectural significance and one of the largest in the Balkan Peninsula outside of Turkish Thrace.
 The Tombul Mosque was listed as a cultural monument of national importance in 1975.

 History

 Construction commenced in 1740 CE and was completed in during the Ottoman era, the mosque was initially located in the town centre in north-eastern Bulgaria.
 As the town centre moved due the enlargement of the town, the mosque is now located in the south-west part of Shumen.
 The mosque's name comes from the shape of its dome.

 The building of the mosque was financed by Şerif Halil Pasha (Note: Also known as Sheriff Khalil Pasha.) who was born in the village of Madara, 17 km east of Shumen.